Wanne-Eickel–Hamburg railway: Operations

 The railway is the backbone of rail passenger services between the Ruhr and Hamburg with at least one Intercity pair of trains running per hour.
 The majority of these trains only run from Münster to Hamburg over the historical route (timetable routes 120 Hamburg–Bremen and 385 Bremen–Münster).
-By contrast, between Dortmund and Münster they initially use the Dortmund–Enschede railway and then the single-tracked Preußen–Münster railway.
+By contrast, between Dortmund and Münster they initially use the Dortmund–Gronau railway and then the single-tracked Preußen–Münster railway.
 Additional long-distance trains usually run over a detour via the Dortmund–Hamm railway and Hamm–Münster railway.
 ICE-Sprinters (and also the former Metropolitan) trains run past Bremen directly to Hamburg in order to save time by using the goods route.

 The southern section of the Münster–Wanne-Eickel line (route no. 425) is also regularly used by passenger services, especially the two-hourly IC trains from Norddeich Mole via Münster, Wanne-Eickel, Duisburg, Cologne and Koblenz to Luxemburg.